Sean-Bradley/SNMPWALK2ZABBIX/README.md

 - Linux (Tested on Debian GNU/Linux 11 (bullseye))
 - Python3 (use `python3 -V` to check)
 - SNMP (uses SNMPv2 to query)
-- SNMP-MIBS-Downloader
+- SNMP-MIBS-Downloader, plus any other custom or proprietary MIBs you may want to use.
+It will use the MIB descriptions of OIDs as it generates the templates items and discovery rules.
-- Any other custom or proprietary MIBs you may want to use while it tries to generate the item and discovery rule names and descriptions
+- A working SNMP device that responds to a `snmpwalk` command
 - Final template is **Zabbix 6 LTS** compatible

 ## Download